maxmcd/blog/content/posts/running-go-on-val-town.md

     at <anonymous> (file:///Users/maxm/go/src/github.com/maxmcd/go-town/go-js/index.ts:5:1)
 ```

 Weird.
-We don't see a panic of another error, the script just breaks.
+We don't see a panic or another error, the script just breaks.
 After some digging I could not figure it out.
 Although going in this direction was a bit contrived, we know from googling that running a server is not supported.
+Let's move on.

 At this point we're likely going to have to write the server logic ourselves.
 We have a `fetch` wrapper, but nothing to take a server request and ferry it over to the Go side.
 We'll have to build that.
 If this already exists please tell me, I could not find any kind of library that would handle sending `Request` or `Response` back and forth between Go+WASM and js/ts.

 From here I think we have two options:

 1. Continue with Go's syscall/js functionality.
 Write a library that makes javascript calls with syscall/js to handle requests for our server.
-2. Switch to Tinygo, get much smaller WASM binaries, leave the `fetch` wrapper behind :(, but do the work in a WASI context that we know will be supported into the future.
+2. Switch to Tinygo, get much smaller WASM binaries, lose so Go language featuers, leave the `fetch` wrapper behind :(, but do the work in a WASI context that we know will be supported into the future.

 For now, I went with option #2.
 That maybe seem a little unexpected, but now that we're going to implement the http stuff ourselves it feels easier to work with Tinygo and WASI than the syscall/js lib.
 Sometime in the near future I imagine I'll come crawling back to sycall/js for more robust functionality.